-Road trips are an American Summer tradition, and a great way to spend time with family.
-Conversations, car games, sing-alongs, car naps and listening to music are all the great road trip activities.
+Road trips are an American Summer tradition and a great way to spend time with family.
+Conversations, car games, sing-alongs, car naps, and listening to music are all great road trip activities.
 Plus you get to explore parts of the country you might not have ever visited if you were to fly straight there.

 This Summer, my family was hosted on a fantastic road trip in a 2018 Chevy Traverse RS.
-The Traverse is one of four updated crossover and SUVs from Chevy, joining the Trax, Bolt EV and Equinox.
+The Traverse is one of four updated crossovers and SUVs from Chevy, joining the Trax, Bolt EV, and Equinox.

 Chevy designed a trip for us that was scenic and full of adventure, in a truly spectacular part of the country, and my family had an amazing time.

 We started our epic journey in Denver, Colorado, and headed west, into the Rocky Mountains.
 Our destination?
 Glenwood Springs.

 Chevy’s theme is #FindNewRoads and this was all new territory for us.
 We had never been to Colorado as a family, so we were exploring together.
 We motored around downtown Denver a bit, a city with lots of cool public art, but then it was time to hit the road.

 My kids are old enough to be patient travelers, which is a blessing when you’re stuck in serious rush hour traffic getting out of Denver on a Friday afternoon.
 We inched along, moving slowly through the beautiful mountains, and decided to pull over for dinner when we hit Vail.

 Need to sell your current car so you can get your next Dream Car?
 Find out what your car is worth: Get a real offer from Carvana’s appraisal page in 2 minutes (via our affiliate link).
 No obligations.
 Why not find out?